nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. User selects the desired volunteer and event to assign the volunteer to.
 4. User submits the information to the system.
 5. System checks if all required information is present and valid.
-6. System checks if the volunteer is already assigned to the event.
-7. System checks if the volunteer is free on the day of the event.
-8. System checks if the volunteer is already assigned to any other events with clashing timing.
+6. System checks if the volunteer is already assigned to the event, free on the day of the even and if they are already assigned to any other event with clashing timing.
-9. System adds the volunteer to the event and confirms addition.<br/>
+7. System adds the volunteer to the event and confirms addition.<br/>
    Use Case Ends.

 **Extensions**: